 News

-Le Walric campsite is the perfect base for exploring the Somme and all this multi-faceted region has to offer.
-Whether you're into “sports and leisure”, “nature and relaxation” or “culture and history”, you're in for a treat and the Somme will soon become your favourite camping destination in the Hauts-de-France!
+Le Walric campsite is the ideal starting point for discovering the Somme and the four corners of this multi-faceted département.
+Whether you prefer a ‘sport and leisure', ‘nature and relaxation' or ‘culture and history' holiday, all your desires and passions will be fulfilled and the Somme will quickly become your favourite camping destination in the Hauts-de-France!!

 The Baie de Somme, one of the most beautiful bays in the world!

-The Baie de l'Authie, the Baie de Somme's “wild” little sister
+The Baie de l'Authie, the ‘wild' little sister of the Baie de Somme

 Camping accommodation in Saint-Valery-sur-Somme